Jack Medica: 1936 Olympics

 During his elite career, Medica won 10 Amateur Athletic Union (AAU) individual national titles and set 11 world records in distances ranging from 200 meters to one mile.
 His 200-meter freestyle record set in 1935 stood for nine years, and his 400-meter freestyle record of 1934 stood for seven years.
-He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1966.
+In a sport where records are frequently broken, the time his records endured indicate the magnitude and lasting legacy of his swimming achievements.